-• St. Margaret's-at-Cliffe Primary School may also need to take action in response to 'low-level' concerns about staff.
-Additional information regarding low-level concerns is contained within our low-level concerns policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.
+St. Mary's CEP (VA) School may also need to take action in response to 'low-level' concerns about staff.
+Additional information regarding low-level concerns is contained within our lowlevel concerns policy - this includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.